AshridgeTechnologies/elemento/design/App state updating.md

 - State objects return a new version of themselves and their children, ready to insert into the app state
 - State object base class and/or mixin
 - State object can update itself and queue the update
+- State objects have a ref to the state (or an interface to part of it) so they can get associated components and update themselves
 - Code may be clearer (and faster?) without proxies
+- Could have proxy for Data - only case where need/(want?) to elide the 'value' and go straight to a sub-property
 - Could arrange for state updates to be queued
 - Maybe update the current state instance _and_ queue the update
 - How much is a proxy really needed?
 Could a state superclass do the same job?